Cybnate/Peercoin-Marketing-Video/README.md

 Project primarily created to raise funds to create a video promoting Peercoin through peer4commit

-Charter for Fundraising for Peercoin video - 900 PPC for 30 seconds
+Charter for Fundraising for Peercoin video - 900 PPC

 Fundraising to promote Peercoin brand and educate users about the use of Peercoins through freely r- distributable videos, audio and written media.
 The fund is primarily used to pay professionals and any materials or services they need to achieve the stated objective.